CISecurity/ControlsAssessmentSpecification/control-1/control-1.6.rst

 Inputs
 -----------
 #.
-A list of unauthorized assets (potentially the output from discovery tools used for implementation of sub-controls 1.1 and/or 1.2).
+A list of discovered assets not currently present in the asset inventory ("unauthorized" assets).
 #.
 An updated asset inventory
 #.
 An organizationally defined timeframe for "timely"
 #.
 (Optional) Measurement results would be more useful if the disposition of the items (removed, added to inventory, quarantined, etc.) was provided to be verified, but this is not absolutely necessary.